BUILD YOUR RETREAT

 The next step is to consider your theme and curriculum.
 This step takes a bit of time to develop, but for now you just need to know the basics.
 What is the main “message” of this retreat experience?
 What is the primary goal you want all your participants to meet?
 How would you define success, in terms of what your people walk away with?
 Once you figure out the main theme, core curriculum, and main topics, you can move onto the next step.

 Housing: In terms of housing, we have several types of accommodations.
-By taking a look at our Guest Group Information sheet or taking our Virtual Tour, you can best pick which housing options will suit your needs.
+By taking a look at our Guest Group Information sheet or our lodging page, you can best pick which housing options will suit your needs.
 We have all types of accommodations available, from rustic tent style camping, to modest mid-grade cabin options, to Leadership Housing available for those VIPs you want to treat to a special room.
 Give us a call to see what housing we have available for your specific dates.